awsimaya/ECSFargate-CICD/Readme.md

 # Create Azure DevOps Pipeline
 ## Setup AWS Connection with Azure DevOps
+> In this step, we will create a service connection to AWS on Azure DevOps.
+This will allow us to easily execute AWS specific tasks by simply selecting the service connection within the task itself.

 * On your Azure DevOps home page, go ahead and create a project.
+Use default settings.
 * Under Project Settings > Service connections, click on **New Service connections** and select **AWS** from that list
 * You will see a window similar to the screenshot below.
 Give a connection name, enter the Access Key Id and Secret Access Key.
 Click **OK**
 ![](images/image015.png)